salkuadrat/lucifer/README.md

 req.session('username', username);
 ```

-Sessions can be used to to communicate data between middlewares, or to retrieve it later on the next request.
+Sessions can be used to communicate data between middlewares, or retrieve it later in the next request.

 Where do we store this session?
 Well, it depends on the set up that we use for our sessions.

-It can be stored in
+It can be stored in:

 - memory: this is the default, but don't use it in production
 - database: like Postgres, SQLite, MySQL or MongoDB